 Facilities - Pulmonary and Critical Care Medicine Fellowship

-The Division of Pulmonary and Critical Care Medicine provides a comprehensive training program that utilizes the resources of our Division as well as other Divisions and Departments on the University of Maryland, Baltimore campus.
-The three major facilities in which our fellows train are the University of Maryland Medical Center (UMMC), the Baltimore VA Medical Center located on the University of Maryland, Baltimore campus in downtown Baltimore, and the UMMC Midtown Medical Center.
+The Division of Pulmonary and Critical Care Medicine provides a comprehensive training program that utilizes the resources of our Division as well as other Departments on the University of Maryland, Baltimore campus.
+The three major facilities in which our fellows train are the University of Maryland Medical Center (UMMC), the Baltimore VA Medical Center (located across the street from UMMC), and the UMMC Midtown Medical Center.
 UMMC is the principle hospital for our fellowship training program and for our Division.
 All UMMC physicians are faculty of the University of Maryland School of Medicine.
 We also have resources available from other local institutions, including the National Institutes of Health and the Johns Hopkins University.

-The University of Maryland Medical Center is a major tertiary and primary care facility with approximately 900 beds.
+The University of Maryland Medical Center is a major tertiary/quaternary and primary care facility with approximately 900 beds.
 The Medical Center cares for more than 30,000 inpatients and 500,000 outpatients each year.
-In each unit, doctors, nurses, students, clinical pharmacists and support staff work as a team to promote unified and comprehensive care for every patient.
+Doctors, nurses, students, clinical pharmacists, and support staff work as a team to promote unified and comprehensive care for every patient.

 There are multiple medical teams at UMMC, including 8 medical services.
-There are numerous critical care units, including the Medical Intensive Care Unit (MICU), Coronary Care Unit (CCU), Cardiac Surgery ICU (CS-ICU), General Surgery ICU (SICU), Neurologic ICU, and three critical care units within the Maryland Shock Trauma Center.
-Many of these critical care units have step-down units (IMC) as well.
-Several specialty units are located within UMMC, including the Bone Marrow Transplant Unit and the Greenebaum Cancer Center.
-Medical residents provide patient care under the direct supervision of faculty and subspecialty fellows serve as consultants and participate in specialized care.
+There are numerous critical care units, including the Medical Intensive Care Unit (MICU), Coronary Care Unit (CCU), Cardiac Surgery ICU (CSICU), Surgery ICU (SICU), Neurologic ICU, and others within the Maryland Shock Trauma Center.
+Many of these units have step-down units (IMC) as well.
+Several specialty areas are located within UMMC, including the Bone Marrow Transplant Unit and the Greenebaum Cancer Center.
+Medicine residents provide patient care under the direct supervision of faculty, and subspecialty fellows serve as consultants and participate in specialized care.

 The Baltimore facility is only one of two VA Medical Centers in the country that have two large federally funded programs in geriatrics -- the Geriatric Research Education Clinical Center (GRECC) and a Claude D. Pepper Older Americans Independence Center.
 It is ranked among the top 5 percent of VA Medical Centers in VA-funded research.